kutis96/spacedoc/README.md

 So far it is only intended to be used stand-alone for generating HTML out of extended markdown files.

+## How do I build it

+You will need:

+- GraalVM JDK supporting Java 11+
+    - Future revisions may not require GraalVM anymore; there is already some infrastructure in-place to make this almost happen.
+      <br> By almost I mean it's not _quite_ happening yet, but it should be doable soon™.
+The only issue so far seems
+      to be some missing dependencies while running on OpenJDK.
+Will-fix.
+- Maven 3.6.3+
+- Some luck

+**TODO:** Actually document how it's supposed to be built.
+If you're feeling adventurous and impatient, try `mvn clean install` as usual.

+## How do I run it

+**TODO:** Actually document how it's supposed to be ran.
+If you're feeling adventurous and impatient, try running `in.spcct.spacedoc.exec.Main`.

 ## Features

 - [commonmark-java](https://github.com/commonmark/commonmark-java) -based rendering